brunoasm/varKoder/README.md

 ```bash
 conda activate varKoder
 ```

+Now you are ready to use *varKoder*.

 ### Mac

-We tested this program using a mac with an ARM processor.
-Not all dependencies are available using anaconda, and for that reason the setup takes a few more steps.
+We tested this program using a Mac Studio with an M1 processor.
+Not all dependencies are available using Anaconda, and for that reason the setup takes a few more steps.
 To start, create an Anaconda environment with the programs that are available:
 ```bash
 git clone https://github.com/brunoasm/varKoder
 cd varkoder